 Founder

 Husband, Father, Athlete, Business Executive, Research Enthusiast, and Eternal Optimist.
-I have learned much throughout my life, namely, to keep learning.
+I have learned much throughout my experiences, namely, to keep learning.
 My wife and son are my pillars of purpose as they inspire me to seek the best out of life and provide me with an unmatched sense of happiness.
-We enjoy traveling and boating but predominantly prefer the comforts of home, a novelty we never take for granted.
+We enjoy traveling and coastal living but predominantly prefer the comforts of home, a novelty we never take for granted.
 Indulging in all musical genres, I like to think I have pretty good feet when it comes to dancing, but at 6'5", not all moves "translate".
 I tried to play several instruments growing up but realized they always sounded much better when others would play.
 So, I like to say this was my first lesson in becoming a good listener.

 Touching briefly on the athletic piece, I'll summarize by quoting my cousin and best man at our wedding; Brad- "Justin is washed up now, but was a pretty decent athlete back in the day" (He went on to nail the rest of the speech as well).
 I had a blast playing College Football, Boxing and dabbled in almost any sport I came across.
 The lessons provided and the work ethic gained will stick with me forever as they have built the foundation for my professional future.

 My professional occupation is a bit of a paradox.
 Sales and Engineering, two words that typically don't correlate with one another, but I have been afforded the opportunity to conduct myself as both.
-As a Sr. Executive for commercial and industrial building technologies, the roadmap is vast in my overall endeavors.
+As a Sr. Executive for commercial and industrial Energy Technologies, the roadmap is vast in my overall endeavors.
 In fairness, when categorizing much of what I have pursued or accomplished professionally, a standard mold doesn't apply.
 For those who know me best, it makes perfect sense given my inquisitive and exploratory nature.
 In my practice, I have been awarded numerous accolades for high performance in sales and execution, along with the honor of being included in top-tier thought leadership discussions and panels on a national level.
-I take pride in my contribution to the construction of some of our nation's leading sustainable building projects, and I'm most proud of being included in the community collaborations which such developments entail.
+I take pride in my contribution to the construction of some of our nation's leading sustainability projects, and I'm most proud of being included in the community collaborations which such developments serve.
 The construction industry is working closer with communities than ever before to ensure people are being treated fairly in plans for the future.
 It has been an eye-opening and humbling experience to partake in these forward-thinking visions, predicated on more than just growth.

 I have been blessed with opportunities and abilities I could never accept as all my own doing.
 I thank my parents for providing me with a wonderful life and upbringing, and I thank God for delivering me to such a loving family.
 It is through this grace that I have conducted myself in such ways, and also why I have always had an affinity to help others.
 My mindset and self-belief didn't just appear, they were built over time and fostered through years of support.
 I'm passionate about building and supporting others in kind.
 I believe everyone has the power to be great and I'm excited to share this vision, with T.E.A.M.
 Mentality.